 To prevent any risk of spoilage, perform a pre-trip test on your command controller to ensure it works properly.
 Also, it helps to pre-set your temperature and let the trailer cool before loading any cargo.
 This will minimize any damage to the goods.

 5. Defrost When Necessary

-Most Thermal Kings and Carrier units defrost on their own at certain coil temperatures.
+Most Thermo Kings and Carrier units defrost on their own at certain coil temperatures.
 Manual defrost should only be used when the trailer reaches a temp of 40 degrees Fahrenheit or below.

 6. Don’t Forget to Report Any Irregularities or Alarms

 Even when things go right, mechanical failures are always a risk.
 Always report alarm codes.
 Then reset the alarm using the “buzzer off” button, cursors and function change keys.

 Now you’re set and know the best practices for setting temperatures in your reefer unit.